HL7/cql/input/pages/02-authorsguide.md

 X starts before start Y
 ```

-This expression returns [.kw]#true# if the start of X is before the start of Y.
+This expression returns <span class="kw">true</span> if the start of X is before the start of Y.

 In addition, timing phrases allow the use of time durations to offset the relationship.
 For example: